slowli/SVGTree/README.md

     Either an array of two values that determine the width and the height of the <svg> element in pixels, or one of the two strings:

-	  o `'fit'` to resize the <svg> element to fit the entire tree after each rendering operation o `'keep'` to keep the size of the <svg> element set externally (e.g., in a stylesheet).
+      - `'fit'` to resize the <svg> element to fit the entire tree after each rendering operation
+      - `'keep'` to keep the size of the <svg> element set externally (e.g., in a stylesheet).

     Default value: `'keep'`.